Skip to main content

 How often should I test my deadlift 1RM?

-We recommend recalculating your deadlift 1RM every 4-6 weeks for optimal progress tracking.
-However, you can use our calculator anytime to safely gauge your strength gains.
+We recommend recalculating your deadlift 1RM every 4-6 weeks for consistent progress tracking.
+You can also use the calculator anytime to gauge strength gains safely.